SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

-Here is an example of an incredible piece by Ravel, his Tocatta.
-The pianist plays the entirety of the piece using the articulation staccato, notated in the beginning.
+Here is an example of an incredible piece of staccato music by Ravel, his Tocatta.
+The pianist plays the entirety of the piece using the staccato (short) articulation.

 Slur